karl82/karl82.github.io/_posts/2016-05-24-equals-and-hashcode-java.md

     .testEquals();
 ```

-#Unit testing `hashCode()` is hard
+# Unit testing `hashCode()` is hard

 Wait.
 It is easy too!
 Use
 [EqualsTester](https://static.javadoc.io/com.google.guava/guava-testlib/19.0/com/google/common/testing/EqualsTester.html)
 too.
 According to javadoc:

 > This tests:
-> * ...
+>
 > * the hash codes of any two equal objects are equal

 That's great, because you will follow the contract.
 And that's probably the only
 thing that you can test about hash code.
 You cannot really test when 2 objects
-are not equal, then hash code shouldn't be equal too.
-Maybe for simple classes
+are not equal, because hash code might be or might not be equal.
+Only simple
-where hash is taken from id on integer range.
+classes where hash is taken from id on integer range might define their hash
+function as perfect.

 The problem is that if you forget to update `hashCode`, you will live in
 unconsciousness that your `hashCode` method is ineffective and producing a lot